microsoft/fabricrealtimelab/modules/module10c.md

 ![Settings](../images/module10/module10c/querycaching.png)

 Ideally, the model refresh would occur just after the predicitions are generated.
+This an example of how we can tune performance for expensive queries, particularly when there is no change to underlying data.

 ## 5. Create a new report

-Using the same context menu as above, select Create report to load the semantic model into a new report.
+Using the same context menu as above, select *Create report* to load the semantic model into a new report.

 In the report, we'll create one or more line charts to display the predicted vs actual data.
 There are a number of ways to do this (with slicers, filters, etc.) but to start with, pick a stock like BCUZ (or another stock where you have created predicitions) and add a line chart visual.